zefparis/HCS-LAB/README.md

 # HCS Lab API

 A standalone Go service for generating Human Coordination System (HCS) codes.
-This is a private backend API focused exclusively on HCS-U3 and HCS-U4 code generation, without any astrology-specific logic or Swiss Ephemeris dependencies.
+This is a private backend API that generates HCS-U3, HCS-U4, and the new HCS-U5 fusion codes that combine Western and Chinese astrological profiles into a unified cognitive signature.

 ## Overview